 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissues in the trash after you use them. - Wash your hands often with soap and water, especially after you cough or sneeze.
 Alcohol-based hand cleaners are also effective. - Avoid touching your eyes, nose or mouth.
 Germs spread this way. - Try to avoid close contact with sick people. - Stay home if you are sick.
-This is to keep from infecting others and spreading the virus further. - In special cases, antiviral medications are used to prevent the spread of influenza.
+This is to keep from infecting others and spreading the virus further.
+Stay at home until you have been fever-free for 24 hours without using fever-reducing medications.